 Physical Activity and Adult Weight Management

 During this pandemic, it is important that we encourage physical activity and wellbeing.
-For now, we are pausing our group classes and instead, residents across Slough can use our online platform https://shapeup4-life.co.uk/
+Being overweight can increase your risk of Covid-19 symptoms.
+For now, we have reduced the availability of our face-to-face classes and instead the classes are all available virtually via Microsoft Teams.
+In addition, residents across Slough can use our free online ShapeUp4Life app.

 Children Weight Management

-As the Government has closed schools until further notice, we are unable to provide the children’s weight management and active movement programme.
-These will resume as soon as possible once the schools open.
-We are, however, working on an AI digital platform – Ask Teddi for 0-5 and a separate app for children for ages 5 to 11 based on our Let Get Going programme.
+We are working closely with the schools in Slough to restart our children’s weight management programme safely.
+We have also been working very hard to develop three AI digital platforms – Ask Teddi for 0-5, another app for children for ages 6 to 11 based on our Let Get Going programme and Beam App for ages 12- 17.
 These are currently under development and we are looking to launch these soon.

 NHS Health Checks

-We have put all NHS Health Checks on hold for now as it is not possible to replace with a shorter contact period (a minimum of 15 minutes is required for health MOT and clients would be within 2m for weighing and measuring).
-Instead, we encourage you to take our online quiz available here which will look at a number of areas including healthy eating, drinking, mental health, activity, falls risk etc and give recomendations of services you need to access.
+We have resumed the delivery of NHS Health Checks at two community centres in Slough.
+Click here to book an appointment.
+Alternatively, you can have a mini MOT over the phone by contacting our team of Wellness Coaches.
+We encourage you to take our online quiz available here which will look at a number of areas including healthy eating, drinking, mental health, activity, falls risk etc and give recommendations of services you need to access.

-We have put on hold the current group classes.
-Instead, our team of Wellness Coaches will post you strength & balance booklets, calls on a weekly basis and check on your general welfare and how you are getting on with exercises.
+We have resumed our falls assessment clinics and are currently delivering a virtual strength & balance course via Microsoft Teams.
+Our team of Wellness Coaches are also able to post you strength & balance booklets.
 We will supplement this by actual videos of how to perform these exercises.
 We are currently producing a number of videos, an example of one that we have already done is: https://www.fallsfree4life.co.uk/Covid19.aspx

 Healthy Eating/Cooking Classes